MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

       --output tsv | xargs -I {} -P 10 az vm start --ids "{}"
     ```

-1. Finally, Azure CLI has built-in support to process commands with multiple `--ids` in parallel to achieve the same effect of xargs.
-Note that `@-` is used to get values from the pipe:
+1. Finally, Azure CLI has built-in support to process commands with multiple `--ids` in parallel to achieve the same effect of xargs. `@-` is used to get values from the pipe:

     ```azurecli
     az vm list --resource-group MyResourceGroup --show-details \